-\begin{prop} Under the assumptions stated above, there exists a unique solution of the NDBWMCM on any time interval $[0, T)$ with $T \in \mathbb{R}_{>0} \cup \{ +\infty \}$ and for every initial condition $(R_0, Y_0, Z_0, W_0) \in \mathbb{R}^4$.
-Furthermore the solutions and the outputs of the NDBWMCM are equi-bounded. \end{prop} \begin{proof} The proof of the global existence, uniqueness, and equi-boundedness of the solutions follow from arguments similar to the ones that were used in the proof of Proposition \ref{thm:BWSHCCM_EUB}, taking into account Lemma \ref{thm:BWMCM_dV_leq_0}.
+\begin{prop} Under the restrictions on the values of the parameters stated above, there exists a unique solution of the NDBWMCM on any time interval $[0, T)$ with $T \in \mathbb{R}_{>0} \cup \{ +\infty \}$ for every initial condition $(R_0, Y_0, Z_0, W_0) \in \mathbb{R}^4$.
+Furthermore, the solutions and the outputs of the NDBWMCM are equi-bounded. \end{prop} \begin{proof} The proof of the global existence, uniqueness, and equi-boundedness of the solutions follow from arguments similar to the ones that were used in the proof of Proposition \ref{thm:BWSHCCM_EUB}, taking into account Lemma \ref{thm:BWMCM_dV_leq_0}.
 The equi-boundedness of the outputs follows from Lemma \ref{thm:output_bound}. \end{proof}

 Define